-It was almost exactly 3 years ago that I decided to do something drastic.
+It is almost exactly 3 years ago that I decide to do something drastic.
 My husband and I took on the exterior of our home in DIY form as we are known to do.
 He tackled the stone veneer on the front, while I took care of painting the entire house top to bottom (yep, all by my lonesome self).
 I decided to take our builder grade garage door to a new level and give it a faux wood look.
 Many have asked, “How has it held up?”
 So today I’m going to show you the 3 year anniversary reveal, plus give you a few tips on how to refresh old wood with my latest treasure.

 If you haven’t read about our garage door makeover, you really should head HERE to not only see it in full, but I also share the steps of how I achieved it so you can too.
 Here it is in summation: